qcware/quasar/README.md

 Then, activate your virtual environment (command to activate is OS dependent). <br>

 ### Method 1:
-Clone repository and install requirements with:
+Clone repository and install requirements with from within the top level of the directory:
 ```
-pip install -r requirements.txt
+pip install -e .
 ```
-and specify repository location in your python path.

 ### Method 2:
 Builds wheel from github and adds quasar to your python path:
 ```
 pip install git+ssh://git@github.com:/qcware/quasar.git@platform
 ```

+Following either of these methods.
+You should be able to "import quasar" in python.

 To use with jupyter notebooks, inside your virtual environment run:
 ```